EASTERN RAILWAY – A BRIEF PROFILE

 On other electrified routes, Mainline Electrical Multiple Units (MEMU) have been introduced for passenger services in non-suburban areas.
 This service is widely appreciated by the commuters.

-Eastern Railway has the honour of running one of the two international Mail- Express trains of India.
-The “Maitree Express” between India and Bangladesh, which runs from Kolkata to Dhaka via Gede, made its first run on 14-04-2008.
+Eastern Railway has the honour of running international Mail - Express train - The “Maitree Express” between India and Bangladesh, which runs from Kolkata to Dhaka via Gede, made its first run on 14-04-2008.

 Places of Interest